Amulet-Team/Amulet-Map-Editor/README.md

 ## Running compiled builds

 Download the zip file for your operating system from the list of [compiled builds](https://github.com/Amulet-Team/Amulet-Map-Editor/releases).
-(Currently Windows only)
+(Currently Windows and Mac only)

 Extract the contained folder to a location on your computer and run the executable.